pengjoshua/react-express-mongodb-battleship/README.md

 ### Testing

+Before running unit tests, make sure your MongoDB database is running (run `mongod` in a terminal window).
 Run Mocha and Chai tests by running `npm test` from the root of the project in a terminal window.
 The tests are located in the `mocha/test.js` file.
 There are multiple unit tests are for each of the following API endpoints.

 - `POST /create-board`
 - `POST /create-game`